Life at Swarthmore

 Most of the information you will need is in the Swarthmore College Student Handbook.
 The following comments refer to some of the special situations of International students.

 Most of you will want to open some kind of a bank account as it is hard to operate without a checking account in the U. S., and you should not have large amounts of cash on hand.
-There are several banks within easy walking distance of the College, and there is a credit union on campus which operates as a bank.
+There are several banks within easy walking distance of the College.
 The banks differ in terms of the number of hours and days they are open, charges for their services, and ease of transferring money from abroad.
 Ask questions about their services before opening an account.

 Because there are a number of conditions which have to be met before any off-campus work should be undertaken, all students with non-immigrant visas should check with the International Student Center before beginning any employment.
 For more general information check the employment tab within your student category.